UoB-COMSM0166/2025-group-9/README.md

 **2 The System:**

-Group 9 – Developing Team, Normal and Maintenance Operators
+Group 9 – Developing Team.
+Normal and Maintenance Operators

 **3 The Containing System:**